Music

 MUSC 459.
 PIANO PEDAGOGY II.
 2 Credits.

-Methods and materials for teaching all levels of piano in the private studio and group class setting
+Pedagogy is the art of teaching.
+This course is a continuation of MUSC 458 and covers methods and materials for teaching all levels of piano in the private studio and group class setting.

 MUSC 460.
 PIANO PEDAGOGY III.
 2 Credits.